-It offers the latest in advanced learning technology.
+The Campus offers the latest in advanced learning technology.
 Many classrooms are equipped with student and faculty computers, multimedia presentation capabilities, computerized projection units, and digitized white boards.
-Computerized lab equipment, a CD ROM library, and a fiber optic network are part of the instructional technology offered at this campus.
+Computerized lab equipment, and a fiber optic network are part of the instructional technology offered at this campus.